|What is body-based therapy?|

 |Where are you located?|

 My super-sunny, cozy office is in Brighton Center, in a converted old home just off Washington and Cambridge Streets.
 The house is behind the police station, and just across the street from St. Elizabeth’s Hospital.
+Visitor parking is free and on the streets surrounding my office.
 There are several buses that come to Brighton Center, and the Green line (B Train) is about a 10 minute walk down the hill.